This page focuses on four elements of style:

 Notice how vividness isn't just detail.
 It's detail that resonates.
 It's the articulation of the rarely articulated nuances of life—in a way that makes you remark, "Ahh, that’s how I'd put words to that feeling."

 To engage a reader's senses, you can do more than just add vivid details.
-You can also swap plain words for engaging ones.
+You can also swap plain phrases for more engaging ones.

-Those are all famous quotes.
-What makes them beautiful is their use of metaphorical synonyms in place of plain words.
-Specifically, they're using words that are uncommonly used in these contexts but whose meaning is nonetheless clear.
-To do this yourself, use a thesaurus to hunt for great word pairings.
+What makes those quotes beautiful is their use of words that are uncommonly found in those contexts but whose meaning is nonetheless clear.

 A common technique for applying metaphor is to ascribe human qualities to inanimate things.
-This gives inaminate things dimensionality:
+This gives inaminate things an inner life:

-This gets us back to the goal of evoking a reader's senses.
-One study showed that brain scan participants who read the words "He had a rough day" activated neural regions associated with feeling texture, whereas those who read "He had a bad day" didn't trigger the same effect.
+This gets us back to the goal of evoking a reader's senses: One study showed that brain scan participants who read the words "He had a rough day" activated neural regions associated with feeling texture, whereas those who read "He had a bad day" didn't trigger the same effect (Source).

 As soon as you have found the words with which to express something, you are no longer incoherent, you are no longer trapped by your own emotions, by your own experiences; you can describe them, you can tell them, you can bring them out of yourself and give them to somebody else.
 That is an enormously liberating experience.